matteodem/blog/source/_posts/20170512-taking-step-forward.md

 It's already more than a year ago that I've started working at the startup.
 There's so much things I've learned from both the IT and music community that I want to share with you.
 The potential to create apps and videos that uses knowledge of both worlds is huge.

 That's exactly what I want to do with **createbits**. createbits is the first project where I'm aware of its purpose and consciously steering it.
-You can check out the [introduction video](https://vid.me/lvLJ) if you want to learn more about it.

 This is definitely not the end of Insan3Lik3.
 It's an attempt at explaining how these past few years led me to where I am today.
 I will keep on making music, but clearly set the focus on createbits for now.
 Even though I really liked the playful beginnings of music-making I now grasped the importance of having a serious and dedicated approach to endeavors.
 I hope you have that too.
 I'm looking forward to what the future has in store.